 Drivers’ Medical Records Are Important

 During the discovery and litigation phases of any civil action involving a sudden emergency defense, the contents of the person’s medical records may be an important determinant.
 If the physician has periodically noted that the driver is subject to fainting and loss of consciousness, it will be difficult to establish the defense.
-At Bottaro Law, we have the knowledge and experience required to maneuver through technical medical records and data.
+At the Bottaro Law Firm, LLC, we have the knowledge and experience required to maneuver through technical medical records and data.

-Discuss Your Auto Accident with the Experienced Team at Bottaro Law
+Discuss Your Auto Accident with the Experienced Team at the Bottaro Law Firm, LLC

 Have you been involved in an auto accident?
-At Bottaro Law, we are a top-rated team of experienced personal injury attorneys who represent victims in auto accidents throughout Rhode Island and Massachusetts.
+At the Bottaro Law Firm, LLC, we are a top-rated team of experienced personal injury attorneys who represent victims in auto accidents throughout Rhode Island and Massachusetts.
 To discuss the specifics of your case with one of our attorneys at no cost, call (401) 777–7777 or complete this short information form found on our web site.